“You wouldn’t think we were being rude if we asked whether you could find another seat, would you?”

 The black girl rattles off a room number for Amelie.
 “You should be able to find her there.”

 “Yes, that’s where she has sixth period.
-So she’ll probably still be there for a little bit once school’s out, if you make time,” nods the first brunette.
+So she’ll probably still be there for a little bit once school’s out, if you’re fast,” nods the first brunette.

-Amelie: Amelie gives a bit of a wider smile at the news and slowly stands.
+Amelie: Amelie gives a wider smile at the news and slowly stands.
 “That’s really helpful, thank you.
 Sorry for the disturbance.
 I hope we can become friends over this year.”
-Excusing herself, Amelie makes a note of the room number and decides to head outside, sitting under the shade of one of the schools oak trees to dig into her meal.
+She excuses herself and makes a note of the room number, then decides to head outside.
+She sits down under the shade of one of the oak trees to dig into her meal.

-Mulling it over in the grass, it feels like the girls at the table were lying to her.
+Mulling it over in the grass, though, it feels like the girls at the table were lying to her.
 Not that it matters, there is still Yvette to help introduce her.
-Amelie doesn’t quite shrug it off, however, keeping a list of their faces and saving it for later.
+She doesn’t quite shrug it off, but keeps a mental list of their faces and saves it for later.